 Thanks to everyone who read (or is continuing to read!)
 Get Fit Lit!
 For more content you can check out my new blog here.

 As you may have noticed I have taken a hiatus from Get Fit Lit to focus on some other projects.
 I’ve recently had the honor of being included on the Women’s Wellness Collaborative website.
-You can click the link below to read my article and peruse a variety of topics on women’s health and wellness.
+You can read my article here and peruse a variety of topics on women’s health and wellness.

 It’s taken me a while to write a postpartum post, unlike my last postpartum experience I’ve been blessedly busy and at a loss for words (partially due to being in awe of my little boy, partially due to lack of sleep).
 For those of you who follow this blog because of your own connection to a stillborn child I apologize for the absence; I remember what it was like just a few short months ago, scouring the internet for accounts of pregnancy after loss and praying for happy endings.
 The conclusion of this last pregnancy was indeed happy, my son Trey arrived safe and sound via a planned c-section at 38 weeks.
 It’s strange and wonderful to be sitting here on the other side of things, at 13 weeks postpartum T seems accepting of our new parenting skills and my c-sectioned body has resumed normal activity.
 Few things make you appreciate the importance of core strength like having your middle sliced open for the very best reason.
 For those of you reading this who are pregnant, postpartum, or just curious I thought I might share my second postpartum experience, thus far, through the lens of a fitness professional and baby loss mom.